Maxi Tiles

 How wide do you want your blanket?
 Let’s pick 60” as an example (that’s a throw sized blanket); if you’re matching my gauge this is the formula: 60” / 4” per repeat = 15 repeats.

-Remember that if you do 15 repeats across you will also need to do 15 repeats for height to get a square blanket.
+Remember that if you do 15 repeats across you don’t have to do 15 repeats for height.
+You can create a rectangle; it doesn’t have to be square.

 Important Details (for both techniques)